arilin-thorferra/bfdb/README.md

 PHP 7.1 or higher, with SQLite3 support enabled.
 (And probably other things enabled that should likely be there out of the box.)

 Note that I'm using [CodeKit](https://codekitapp.com) for SCSS compilation, set to compile everything in `src/scss/` to the `public/style.css` stylesheet.
+If you can't use CodeKit (or just choose not to), you're on your own for handling this.

 ## Setup

-Warning: "incomplete and largely non-functional" was not a euphemism.
+Warning: "incomplete and largely non-functional" is not a joke.

 1. Initialize the database:

         cd src/db
-        sqlite3 gcdb.db < schema.sql
+        sqlite3 bfdb.db < schema.sql

 2. Start the PHP test server from the top-level directory (e.g., the one that contains this file):

         php -S 127.0.0.1:4000 -t public